 Periods of study abroad (23 March 2021)

-If you are entering the country from a high-risk area and are moving into a dormitory in Düsseldorf, you must present a corona test.
-You can get more information on the Düsseldorf Student Services Center’s website.
-You can complete your quarantine in your room in the Düsseldorf student dorm (status: September 2020).
-Please note that you have to organise the time spent in quarantine yourself, e.g., ordering food, drinks and, if necessary, medications through online ordering services in a contact-free way.
-After the quarantine period ends, you have to get tested for corona again.
-If the result of your test is positive, the public health office will inform you about the next steps.
+If you enter from a high risk area and are moving into a dormitory in Düsseldorf, you must present a corona test.
+You can obtain more information on your move into the dormitory on the Düsseldorf Student Services Centre’s (Studierendenwerk) website.
+You can complete your quarantine in your room in the Düsseldorf student dorm (as of July 2021).
+You have to organise the time spent in quarantine yourself, e.g., ordering food, drinks and, if necessary, medications via online ordering services in a contact-free way.
+In urgent cases, HHU offers a one-time, cost-free delivery of basic essentials.
+Please for further information.

 The Information Centre for Students with Disabilities or Chronic Illnesses (Beratungsstelle für Studierende mit Behinderung oder chronischen Erkrankungen, BBST) will give you support and advice for questions regarding your studies.
 Here you can find the latest information on the counselling centre's office hours and services.